lachy-goob/Markr/README.md

   - No Logger has been implemented.
 - **Testing:** Unit tests for services and utility functions, and End-to-End (E2E) tests for API endpoints are written using Vitest and Supertest.

+## typeORM

+- typeORM is an Object-relational mapping library.
+The DB model is stored in entity/StudentTestResult.
+For clarity, I've moved the database logic into the repository folder.
+All configurations can be found in the data-source.ts file.

+- Future Implementation: Migration and Logging

 ## Performance Considerations (Prototype)

 - **Aggregation:** The current aggregation logic fetches all results for a given `testId` from the database into application memory before performing statistical calculations.
 While suitable for a prototype and moderately sized tests, this approach could face performance degradation with extremely large datasets (i.e., a single test taken by tens of thousands of students).